About this web site, and me – what you can expect

 If you are interested different things, in collections of curiosities, then maybe you are in the right place, or in one of the right places, or perhaps have found a stepping stone on the way to the right place.
 I’m not really sure where I’m going with this.

-On the left hand side there’s a list of articles I’m currently working on, collecting images for, making videos about, or recipe experiments.
-It’s a ‘work in progress’ list and there’s no telling which one which will reach completion first.
+In the column on the left hand side there’s a list of articles I’m currently working on, collecting images for, making videos about, or recipe experiments.
+It’s a ‘work in progress’ list and there’s no telling which article which will reach completion first.
 Sometimes I suddenly start work on other ideas, and publish almost immediately, which then pushes the other stuff down the list a bit.
+If something crops up in my life then an article on here can appear shortly afterwards.
 I publish between one and three pieces per month, in my spare time, either on this web site, or on my YouTube channel.
-Its just gives you an idea of what is coming, but articles not listed on the left may just suddenly appear if something suddenly grabs my interest.
+The list gives you an idea of what might be coming, but articles not listed on the left may just suddenly appear, if something suddenly grabs my interest.

 I hope you find something interesting, fun and/or educational.

 ALLOTMENTEERING and GROWING

 I aim for self-sufficiency on my allotment.
 You’ll notice that I used the word ‘aim’.
 I’ll never be completely self-sufficient because you can’t grow fish and chips, and courgettes will never, ever be an adequate substitute (for anything actually), but I do my best.

 I only started a few years ago, from scratch, on a small strip of rubble filled disused land beside a car park, and then I was lucky to get an allotment.
 So I’m definitely not an expert, and anything I confidently state as fact should be immediately compared to what experts or small children think.
 With nobody to show me how to go on, I do lots of interesting experiments, and make many mistakes, but it’s all good fun, and even the failures can still be edible (if you boil them for long enough, and you like stews).

 I really love my allotment.